class NativeWindow

 the width and height specified in the

-property.
-On others, the window will expand to fill the screen even if the screen is larger than themaxSize
+maxSizeproperty.
+On others, the window will expand to fill the screen even if the screen is larger than themaxSize. - Some Linux window managers do not allow utility windows to be maximized.

 minimize():Void